frankaemika/docs/source/ros_introduction.rst

       load_gripper:=<true/false>

-This launch file loads besides the ``franka_hw_node`` a ``franka_hw::FrankaStateController`` reading and publishing the robot states, including external wrenches, configurable transforms and the joint states required for visualization with rivz.
-For the latter, a ``robot_state_publisher`` is started together with rviz.
+This launch file loads, besides the ``franka_hw_node``, a ``franka_hw::FrankaStateController`` reading and publishing the robot states, including external wrenches, configurable transforms and the joint states required for visualization with rivz.
+For visualization purposes, a ``robot_state_publisher`` is started together with rviz.

 .. _example_controllers:

 franka_example_controllers
 --------------------------
-This package implements a set of exemplary controllers for the use on a FRANKA ARM via ROS control.
+This package implements a set of example controllers for the use on a FRANKA ARM via ROS control.
 The controllers depict the variety of interfaces offered by the ``franka_hw::FrankaHW`` class and the according usage.
 Each example comes with a separate stand-alone launch file that launches everything required to run the controller on the robot and visualize it.

-A ``robot_ip`` an ``arm_id`` as the robots namespace and a bool ``load_gripper`` are passed as arguments to these launch files.
-The joint impedance example can be run by:
+To start the joint impedance example, execute the following command:

 .. code-block:: shell

     roslaunch franka_example_controllers joint_impedance_example_controller.launch
       robot_ip:=<your_IP> load_gripper:=<true/false> arm_id:=<your_robot_namespace>

+Other examples are started in the same way.

 franka_moveit_config
 --------------------